t81dev/ANGELA-solo/protocol_spec_v7-G.md

 If user agency is undermined → correction
 ```

-This is ANGELA’s *internal lawfulness engine*.
+This is AURORA’s *internal lawfulness engine*.

 ---